AN: This is the 2015 revised version of the one-shot I wrote in 2007. Hope the edits will make this a better read. Enjoy!

 Summer Special: The Shrew's Promise of Revenge

 "Motoko-han, how could you do something like that?"
 Tsuruko asked as she took Motoko out of the police station.
-The head librarian and the policewoman were sympathetic towards Motoko's anger over William Shakespeare's work and decided to omit the charges if she were to be imprisoned in her home for a month and pay for the damage on the library.
-Tsuruko, of course, gladly accepted the offer and paid one hundred thousand yen deposit to the library before taking her home.
+The head librarian and the policewoman were sympathetic towards Motoko's anger and decided not to lay charges on her if she agreed to be confined to her home for a month and pay for the damages.
+Tsuruko, of course, gladly accepted the offer in her sister's stead and paid a five million yen deposit before taking her home.

 "It was only natural for a respectable woman as myself to be angered over something as despicable as what I read, Ane-ue," Motoko reasoned.
 Tsuruko sighed.

 "I mean…you don't have to vaporize a library and knock half of Tokyo's buildings off its foundations because of that," Tsuruko answered.
-For once, she was glad that Japan was located on the Rim of Fire.
+For once, she was glad they were on the Rim of Fire.
 It made an excellent excuse for shaking structures.

-"Gomen," Motoko stated emotionlessly.
-Tsuruko sighed once more.
+"I apologize," Motoko stated plainly.
+Tsuruko sighed again.

-Because Urashima Keitaro was knocked in the head by a dozen failed mochis (extremely hard ones that Motoko attempted to make the day before) during the incident, it was decided that he would be unable to take care of Motoko if she were to be imprisoned at Hinatasou, so it was only natural for her to return to the Shinmeiryuu Dojo.
-Besides, Tsuruko was sure that her sister wasn't in the best of mood to deal with men, and she really didn't want to waste all her savings on bail if the younger kendo master were to destroy the Japanese capital.
+Because during the incident, Urashima Keitaro was knocked unconscious by the fall of a dozen Motoko's rock-hard mochi attempts, it was decided that he would be unable to take care of her for the time being.
+So, it was only natural for Motoko to be under house arrest at the Shinmeiryuu Dojo.
+Besides, Tsuruko was certain her sister wasn't in the best of mood to deal with men - she wasn't about to waste all her life savings on bail should Motoko destroy the Japanese capital.

-Speaking of which, where could she get enough money to rebuild a library?
+Speaking of which, where would she find the money to rebuild a library?

 "Where's the newspaper, Ane-ue?"
 Motoko asked on a bright, summer morning.
-She just came back from her training in the woods and decided to attempt keeping herself updated with news regarding the world.
+She just came back from training in the woods and decided it was about time to keep herself updated with current events.

 "Why are you so interested, Motoko-han?"
-Tsuruko asked, hiding the masses of paper in her white gi.
+Tsuruko asked, hiding the masses of newspaper in her white gi.

-"It's not about interest!
-It's…it's routine!
-Like kendo practise!"
-Motoko exclaimed.
-It had been the fifth morning in a row her sister had asked her such bizarre questions when she tried to read the newspaper.
+To say Motoko wasn't getting frustrated was a lie.
+It had been the fifth morning in a row her sister had asked such bizarre questions when she tried to read the newspaper.
+Was there something on it that her sister was trying to hide?

 "Are you saying kendo is not your interest?"
 Tsuruko queried, her eyes glowing red with tremendous ki whirling about her.

-Tsuruko's katana flashed in the sunlight and sliced the air above where Motoko had been standing a split second ago.
-The younger scurried away as quickly as possible while Tsuruko started chopping up the table that got in her way.
-Drawing the Hina Blade, Motoko managed to block an incoming slash, but Tsuruko's ki was so strong that it sent her flying into the wall behind her.
-Motoko hardly had enough time to wipe the blood off the corner of her mouth when a perfectly-aimed "Raimeiken" sent her crashing through the wall onto the hard ground outside.
+Tsuruko's katana flashed in the sunlight and sliced the air where Motoko had been standing a split second ago.
+Motoko scurried away as quickly as she could while Tsuruko chopped right through the table standing between them.
+Drawing the Hina Blade, Motoko managed to block an incoming slash, but Tsuruko's ki was so strong it sent her flying back into the wall.
+Motoko had hardly enough time to wipe the blood off the corner of her mouth when a perfectly-aimed "Raimeiken" sent her crashing through the wall onto hard ground outside the dojo.

 "Amateurish as usual, Motoko-han," Tsuruko commented when she walked through the hole that Motoko's body had made.

 "P-P-Please spare me, Ane-ue!"
-Motoko begged, backing up against a tree as if Tsuruko were some super-pervert from an alternate world called Naruto.
+Motoko begged, backing up against a tree as if Tsuruko were some super-pervert from an alternate universe called Naruto.

 Jiraiya sneezed.
 Was Tsunade cursing his talent in analyzing the female anatomy again?